StephenWhite0118/hello-world/README.md

 # hello-world
-The first step of computer science
+The first step of computer science as a student majoring in tourism management who aims for a cultural tourism investment job I just love the automation of many